rubengc/edd-wish-lists/readme.txt

 == Changelog ==

+= 1.0.2 =
+* New: added email sharing as option in extension settings
+* New: added function for retrieving item position in list
+* Tweak: improved script handling
+* Tweak: JS
+* Tweak: CSS

 = 1.0.1 =
 * Fix: PHP 5.2 Compatibility
 * Tweak: Different list creation messages for guest/logged in users